dhanasekarp03/RISCV/README.md

 # SIMPLE RISCv PROCESSOR

+This is a simple RISCv Processor with a very small instruction set.

 The RISC-V processor is an open-source instruction set architecture (ISA) based on reduced instruction set computing (RISC) principles.
 In this project we implemented a 32-bit, RISC-V ISA processor in verilog, that performs basic arithmetic,logical and comparison operation.